What every NRA Member could support, but Democrats wont.

 103. Firearms trained

-103.b - Persons who are NOT firearms trained, are barred from offering any affirmative defense to charges stemming from section 100.
+103.a - Persons who are NOT firearms trained, are barred from offering any affirmative defense to charges stemming from section 102, as their own expert witness.

 200 - Illegal Discharge of a Firearm

-201.a.2 - Deliberately pointing the firearm in a direction where a reasonable person would conclude that said firearm, if discharged, would cause grievous bodily injury or death to an innocent person.
+201.b - While deliberately pointing the firearm in a direction where a reasonable person would conclude that said firearm, if discharged, is highly likely to cause grievous bodily injury or death to an innocent person.

-201.a.3 - Failing to secure a firearm in such a way that if discharged for any unintended reason, a reasonable person would conclude that firearm would be likely to cause grievous bodily injury or death to an innocent person and said firearm is discharged.
+201.c - While failing to secure a firearm in such a way that if discharged for any unintended reason, a reasonable person would conclude that firearm would be likely to cause grievous bodily injury or death to an innocent person and said firearm is discharged.

-201.a.4 - Intentionally causing damage to property without the property-owner's expressed permission.
+201.d - While intentionally causing damage to property without the property-owner's expressed permission.

 300 - Use of Firearms as an Aggravating Multiplier

-301.a - Any misdemeanor committed while in illegal possession of a firearm, whether or not the firearm is brandished.
+301.a - Any misdemeanor committed while in illegal possession of a firearm, whether or not the firearm is brandished, is immediately upgraded to a felony.

 301.a.1 - Punishable by an additional mandatory minimum of five years in prison and/or a up to a $100,000.00 fine, but not more than 10 years in prison and not more than $200,000.00 fine.